Best Laying Horses Strategy

-Some punters make a lot of money from laying horses i.e. wanting the horse to lose so they win and make a profit.
+Some punters make a lot of money from laying horses as a horse racing betting strategy i.e. wanting the horse to lose so they win and make a profit.
 If you lay a horse in a 12 runner horse race you have 11 other horses running for you that could win the race.
 It sounds so easy that you can make riches every day but how so wrong.
 Laying horses is not as easy as it seems as there are many factors you need to check and understand when laying horses.

 Horse Laying System

 I started laying horses many years ago and yes I learned the hard way losing a great deal of money in other words I earned my right of passage!
 You cannot lay horses blind some of the variables you need to consider below when laying horses.

 Is the horse race a handicap or maiden or listed race?
 This is very important as good horses with consistent form running in higher graded races tend to win more often than not.
 With handicap horse races horses are allocated weight based on their past races.
 The horse’s chance of winning a race becomes reduced when the weight allocated to a horse slows it down so much.
 So handicap horse races might be the best to lay horses in.
 You just need to know if a horse has too much weight to win the race.

 - The starting price ( SP ) of the horse you are laying.

 This is very important as this is the mathematical probability of your horse selection winning the race.
 If your horse you are laying as an SP of 2/1 or decimal odds 3.0 then the horse has a 33% chance of winning the race.
 If you lay a horse at 9/1 then yes they will not win as often but look at your liability when it does win.